Harrison's Cave Barbados

 Stalagmite (upward growth)

 The underground streams, pools and stalagmites are quite interesting.
 Considering most people would not have the opportunity to explore a massive underground cave system very often, the tour should be on your list of things to do whilst staying in Barbados.
-Shore excursions are also offered for cruise ship passengers visiting Barbados for the day and the excursion can be combined with a jeep safari of the island.
+Shore excursions are also offered for cruise ship passengers visiting the island for the day and the excursion can be combined with a jeep safari of the island.

-Link to this page from another website, blog or social networking site?
+Link to this page from another website, travel blog or social networking site?
 The URL of this page is

 http://www.paradise-islands.org/barbados/harrisons-cave.htm